LeticiaSoares/project-webpack-react/README.md

-# project-webpack-react
-Project React with Webpack
+# React project with Webpack